AquaJo/aquaMailer/README.md

 <img src="https://user-images.githubusercontent.com/84229101/221439211-ff175105-4685-4d45-a71a-5efe4557c5cf.svg#gh-light-mode-only"  width="300">
 </p>

-aquaMailer is a customizable service that allows you to forward messages from the contact form on your client-accessible website.\
+aquaMailer is a customizable service that bundels dependencies like nodemailer and discordjs, allowing you to forward messages from the contact form on your client-accessible website to you via multiple ways and options.\
 It comes with features such as email and Discord forwarding, server request limiting, Google v2 reCAPTCHA validation and SMTP-server pinging.
 ## Basic Installation

 Following two sections will guide you through setting up the project on your [server](#serverside-setup) and [clientside](#clientside-setup) without configuration.\